MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 * **Failing credential type**: The type of credential that failed to authenticate - in this case, `ClientSecretCredential`.
 This information is helpful when diagnosing issues with chained credential types, such as `DefaultAzureCredential` or `ChainedTokenCredential`.

 * **STS error code and message**: The error code and message returned from the Microsoft Entra ID STS - in this case, `AADSTS7000215: Invalid client secret provided.` This information can give insight into the specific reason the request failed.
 For instance, in this specific case, because the provided client secret is incorrect.
-For more information on STS error codes, see the [AADSTS error codes](/azure/active-directory/develop/reference-aadsts-error-codes#aadsts-error-codes) section of [Azure AD Authentication and authorization error codes](/azure/active-directory/develop/reference-aadsts-error-codes).
+For more information on STS error codes, see the [AADSTS error codes](/azure/active-directory/develop/reference-aadsts-error-codes#aadsts-error-codes) section of [Microsoft Entra ID authentication and authorization error codes](/azure/active-directory/develop/reference-aadsts-error-codes).

 * **Correlation ID and timestamp**: The correlation ID and call timestamp used to identify the request in server-side logs.
 This information is useful to support engineers when diagnosing unexpected STS failures.